ReneMuhl/matplotlib_examples/README.md

 (for example1)

-start the script with: `ptyhon evaluate1.py`
+start the script with: `pyhon evaluate1.py`

 and the follwing image (in PDF format) would be generated.